Oru Chiri Iru Chiri Bumper Chiri: Reception

 The show is one of the most popular reality show since its start.
 The first season successfully completed 516 episodes.
 Due to its high popularity second season was started just two months after first season's finale.
 Teaser of the show reminding Avatar became viral on social media.

-Spin-off
+Spin-offs

 A spin-off comedy reality show Bumper Chiri Aaghosham is aired on Mazhavil Manorama from 23 October 2021 to 21 August 2022 for 84 episodes.
 Manju Pillai, Naseer Sankranthi and Sabumon Abdusamad reprised as judges.
 It is hosted by Karthik Surya and later replaced by Devika Nambiar.
 Apart from comedy skits, this show also provides a platform for dancers and other special talents to showcase their talents.

+Another spin-off, titled Bumper Chiri Unlimited Chiri aired on Mazhavil Manorama from 1 December 2025 to 25 January 2026 for 55 episodes.
+The show had two judging panels: Arya, Noby Marcose and Bibin George on weekdays, and Kottayam Naseer, Ramesh Pisharody and Manju Pillai on weekends.
+It is hosted by Karthik Surya and Meenakshi Sudheer.
+Contestants perform comedy acts that are judged using a “Chiri Meter.”
+Weekday winners advance to the weekend episode, where they compete for a ₹2.5 lakh prize.